akshatasatpute/Llama-3-loop-/README.md

 # Llama-3-loop

-I conducted extensive research in an attempt to gain access to the latest Llama-3 model, but unfortunately, I encountered difficulties in accessing it from the available sites.
+I conducted extensive research in an attempt to gain access to the latest Llama-3 model on unsloth, Hugging face, Meta but unfortunately, I encountered difficulties in accessing it from the available sites.
 Consequently, I focused on formulating the logic required to create an infinite loop utilizing this model.
 Since pre-trained models are readily accessible on the web and can be fine-tuned according to specific datasets, my efforts were directed towards developing a loop that could facilitate continuous interaction with the Llama-3 model.